keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

     that should be translated into `KeptnTaskDefinition` resources that are executed pre- and post-deployment.

+    Note that all `KeptnTask` resources at the same level (either pre-deployment or post-deployment)
+    execute in parallel
+    where as Keptn v1 sequences and tasks could execute in parallel.
+    If you have actions that need to execute sequentially, create a single `KeptnTaskDefinition` that calls each action in order.
+    If you have tasks that can execute in parallel, migrating to KLT may improve the performance of the deployment.

 ### sequence

 A sequence is an ordered and user-defined sequence of tasks